 Our basic training is based off our Infantry Handbook, which is updated over on our wiki - reading through it will give you an excellent idea of what to expect.

 Our basic training is very flexible.
 We need to have you demonstrate core compentencies, but as long as you know what you're doing, we don't need to rehash everything.
 We'll only teach you what you don't already know - usually things that are specific to CJTF SOP.

 Going through the Infantry Handbook will give you a better idea of what specifics you'll need to be trained on.

 Insertion methods, maneuvers, tactics, and engagements from there onwards vary wildly.
 You'll find yourself jumping out of planes, being flown into hot LZs via helicopter, inserting offshore via boat, and more.
 Objectives and tactics frequently change or are updated mid-mission.
 Your team leader and commander will keep you informed.

 If you're interested based on what you've heard so far, why not get in touch with us to find out more?
 If you've got a professional attitude, some mil-sim experience, and you're 18 or older, we'd like to offer you a position in our unit.
-We play every Sunday at 6:30 PM ACDT, with optional missions occuring throughout the week.
+We play every Saturday and Sunday at 6:30 PM ACDT, with optional missions occuring throughout the week.